mautic/developer-documentation-new/README.md

     :language: php
 ```

 Tip: downloaded files get cached in `docs/code_samples_downloaded` to prevent overloading GitHub with download requests.
-If you change the URL to a file, simply remove the cached file from `docs/code_samples_downloaded` and Sphinx will automatically re-download it.
+If you change the URL to a file, simply remove the cached file from `docs/code_samples_downloaded` and Sphinx automatically re-downloads it.

 ## Build documentation locally